When medical negligence results in death

 - an award for the deceased’s own pain and suffering prior to death

-Claims involving the death of a child or an elderly relative can be particularly difficult for families and in such cases, the Court’s ability to award compensation is often limited.
+Claims involving the death of a child or an elderly relative can be particularly difficult for families and in such cases the Court’s ability to award compensation is often limited.
 We can help guide you through the Court process at this difficult time.

 How Moore Barlow can help

 If you have lost a loved one due to negligence, you or your family should contact a solicitor as soon as possible.
 The sooner we can commence work on your claim, the sooner we can begin to help you.
-If you believe that you or someone you know has suffered as a result of medical negligence please contact Anne Cassidy.
+If you believe that you or someone you know has suffered as a result of medical negligence please contact us.